10 Quick Tips For Effective Mobile AdsJul 26, 2016 by Kristen Pinkman, Ecwid Team

 Another good reason to use a

 So what does this look like in action?
-Soap.com used this on their mobile ads through Pandora, a music streaming service.
+See this mobile ad example from Soap.com.
+They used this on their mobile ads through Pandora, a music streaming service.

 Here, you can see how they’re offering a 20% discount for people who come through this mobile